Megha060199/contact-application-mern/README.md

 After this you will see a local server running

+Frontend has been built on React.js

-The backend server is built on
+The backend is built on
-    Node.js and Database used in MongoDB.
+    Node.js Server and Database used is MongoDB.
     It is  currently deployed on GCP.